RodZill4/material-maker/material_maker/doc/node_filter_blend.rst

 Notes
 +++++

-The *opacity* input will be considered (and implicitly converted to) greyscale if it is a color texture.
+The *opacity* input will be considered (and implicitly converted to) grayscale if it is a color texture.

 Example images
 ++++++++++++++